Cruise Guide12 min readLast reviewed: May 18, 2026

 Key Takeaways

-• Istanbul boat tour prices in 2026 span a wide range — from under EUR 2 for a public Sehir Hatlari ferry to EUR 1,500 per hour for a premium private yacht charter
+• Istanbul boat tour prices in 2026 span a wide range — from under EUR 2 for a public Sehir Hatlari ferry to a per-vessel private yacht charter from EUR 220 (boutique) up to event-class yachts quoted bespoke

 • The shared Bosphorus sunset cruise at EUR 34 per person is the cleanest licensed mid-budget option, with a dinner cruise ladder from EUR 30 to EUR 90 for evenings with a full meal